 Have you had a friend ask you questions about your faith in Jesus?
 I think most of us have.
 They raise some pretty good questions about the Christian faith don’t they?

-• “How can you say that God created Adam and Eve, when scientists have proven that man evolved over millions of years from other animals?”
+• Haven’t scientists proven that humans evolved over millions of years from other animals?

 1 Peter 3:15

 “But sanctify the Lord God in your hearts, and always be ready to give a defense to everyone who asks you a reason for the hope that is in you, with gentleness and respect.”

 This verse says several important things.
 First, notice that God wants us to “be ready” (v.15).
 Ambassadors of Jesus Christ are to “be ready” to give answers.
 We may never run across someone who asks tough questions about our faith, but we should still be ready to respond if someone does.
 To be ready requires some study and preparation ahead of time doesn’t it?

 Second, notice it says, that we are to “always be ready to give a defense.”
 The Greek word there for “defense” is the word “apologia” which simply means: “to give reason or a defense” It is from this Greek word that we get our English word apologetics.
 To be skilled in apologetics is to be able to give a defense of the Christian faith to someone who asks, or to someone who challenges your beliefs.

 “…always [to] be ready to give a defense to everyone who asks you a reason for the hope that is in you, with gentleness and respect”

 There are good reasons why a person should believe that God exists, that the Bible is trustworthy, that Jesus rose from the dead, etc. The Christian ambassador should be familiar with these reasons and be able to articulate them to those who have questions.